 WRAL First Night Raleigh: A Guide to Downtown Raleigh's Massive New Year's Eve Celebration

-As always, grownups can save a little coin by buying First Night Raleigh tickets in advance of the event.
-Up until Dec.
+As always, grownups can save a little by buying tickets in advance of the event.
+Until Dec.
 31, advance tickets go for $12 for everyone age 6 and up (kids 5 and under are free when accompanied by a ticketed adult).

-If you want to buy tickets at the gate, the price rises to $16 for everyone age 13 and up while remaining the same $12 for kids ages 6 to 12.
-Tickets give you access to all First Night venues, performances and interactive exhibits, happening from 2pm-midnight on Dec.
+If you want to buy tickets at the gate, the price rises to $16 for everyone age 13 and up, while remaining the same $12 for kids ages 6 to 12.
+Tickets give you access to First Night venues, performances, amusements and interactive exhibits, happening from 2pm-midnight on Dec.
 31.

 For three decades, Raleigh has lived up to its City of Oaks nickname with its iconic acorn sculpture (made by artist David Benson in 1992 in honor of the city’s bicentennial).
 For most of the year, the half-ton sculpture sits on display outside Duke Energy Center for the Performing Arts.